• Skip to primary navigation

 Ingredient notes

-Mango - Fresh or frozen can be used.
-If using frozen mango, let it thaw.
-Then if there are large chunks cut them into small bite-size pieces.
 Depending on your store, frozen mango can be cheaper than fresh mango.
-Also, you don’t have to worry about it being ripe, and it can be kept in the freezer to always have mango ready to go for overnight oats.
+Also, you don’t have to worry about it being ripe, and it can be kept in the freezer to always have mango on hand for overnight oats.
+For more mango breakfast recipes try chia breakfast bowl or mango oatmeal.

 Ground Allspice and Cinnamon - The spices add a little more flavor to complement the mango.